JuliaPhylo/PhyloCoalSimulations.jl/docs/src/man/converting_coal2generation_units.md

 we need the effective size of each population.
 If the population size is constant, then `g` generations correspond to `u = g/Nₑ` coalescent units.
-If the population size varies along a single population edge, then the coalescence rate on that edge is determined by the geometric mean ``\overline{N_e}`` of the population size:
+If the population size varies along a single population edge, then the coalescence rate on that edge is determined by the harmonic mean ``\overline{N_e}`` of the population size:
 ``u = \int_0^g 1/N_e(t) dt = g/\overline{N_e}``.